 Opening Scene:

-The scene opens with you and your team scavenging for supplies in a deserted office building.
+The scene opens with John and hiss team scavenging for supplies in a deserted office building.
 The fluorescent lights flicker erratically, casting long, distorted shadows.
 The air is thick with the stench of decay.

 The corpse (propped against a desk) slowly turns its head and starts approaching